katerina-tziala/fullstackopen2019/README.md

 # Full Stack Open 2019 - University of Helsinki<br/>Deep Dive Into Modern Web Development

-This repository contains all exercises of the ***Deep Dive Into Modern Web Development*** course offered by the  *University of Helsinki*.
+This repository contains all exercises of the ***Deep Dive Into Modern Web Development*** course offered by the *University of Helsinki*, and it's structured according to the course's structure.

-<!--
+## Deep Dive Into Modern Web Development Course

 The orientation of this course is JavaScript-based web development.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.<br/>
-The course covers development, testing, configuration, environment management, and additionally:
+The course covers development, testing, configuration, environment management, and additionally the use of:

-- the use of Redux, for managing the state of React-applications
+- Redux, for managing the state of React-applications
-- the use of MongoDB, for storing the application’s data
+- MongoDB, for storing the application’s data
-- the use of GraphQL, a modern alternative to REST APIs
+- GraphQL, a modern alternative to REST APIs

+<!--

 The structure of this repository is accordingly to the structure of the course.
 For each part there is a directory that contains the description of the part and the respective exercises.
 The following list is an overview of the course, whilst the *documentation_images* directory contains all the images used in the README files of this repository.